dramforever/ixayoi/README.md

 endinterface
 ```

+An instruction cache module, `mkInstrCache`, can handle raw fetch requests from the pipeline and, when needed, send out burst requests to an AXI bus.

-A wrapper, `src/ixayoi_axi_bsv.bsv`, wraps around this interface to provide two AXI4-Lite interfaces.
+A wrapper, `src/ixayoi_axi_bsv.bsv`, wraps around the two to provide one AXI4 interface for instruction memory access and one AXI4-Lite interface for data memory access.
 Yet another wrapper `verilog/ixayoi_axi.v` has ports with `X_INTERFACE_INFO` and `X_INTERFACE_PARAMETER` attributes for use in other block designs in Vivado IP Integrator.
-Note that since this interface cannot perform burst requests, its efficiency is significantly limited.

 # About the name

 '*Ixayoi*' (pronounced *i-za-yo-i*, /izajo.i/) is the name of this project.
 It *may* have come from a certain <ruby>十六夜 <rp>(</rp><rt>いざよい</rt><rp>)</rp>.

+# Todo list

+- [X] L1 I-cache and `fence.i`
+- [ ] CSR
+- [ ] Interrupts, `ecall` and `ebreak`
+- [ ] Error handling (Bus error / Invalid instruction)